seyilbaatyrbek/exam-solution/README.md

       - `David Sanchez,5,17.1 kg,106.2 cm`

      (The file should only contain the above 2 lines as a result.)
-  1. Commit all the changes
+  1. Write the command which commits all the changes

 - Solution: